xpyx/xpyx.github.io/_posts/2020-12-28-xpyx-site-launched.md

 The webhosting is from [Suomen Hostingpalvelu Oy](https://www.hostingpalvelu.fi/) and I used [Jekyll](http://jekyllrb.com) to build it.
 I use [Markdown](https://en.wikipedia.org/wiki/Markdown) to author my posts.
+I followed instructions from [Jonathan McGlone's](http://jmcglone.com/guides/github-pages/) absolutely superb post.

+Never used Jekyll before, but it took me only a little over 30 mins to get everything up and running.

 I will be using this site to host a plethora of links to subjects that interest me.
 I will try to do a blog post at least once a week.